FOSSEE/online_test/README.md

       and is susceptible to malicious code.
 You will have to install the code server requirements in sudo mode.

+1. On another terminal, run the application using the following command:

+        $ invoke serve

+    - *Note:* The serve command will run the django application server on the 8000 port and hence this port will be unavailable to other processes.

 1. Open your browser and open the URL ```http://localhost:8000/exam```